TheBillyIsMe/billyis.me/README.md

 ## License

-This project is licensed under the [MIT](./LICENSE.md) License © 2013-2020 TheBillyIsMe
+This project is licensed under the [MIT](./LICENSE.md) License &copy; 2020 TheBillyIsMe